Starting with bees in 2026

-Getting ready to meet the bees, at BeeFest at Bodnant Garden 2019.
+Getting ready to meet the bees.
+BeeFest at Bodnant Garden.

 Beekeeping is the most addictive of pastimes.
 We all suffer from “bee fever”, a strong desire to be with or talk about our bees.
 There is no cure.

-The active beekeeping season is only from April to September, and we spend the winter looking forward to next year with the bees, which we know will be the best year ever.
+The active beekeeping season is only from April to September, and we spend the winter months looking forward to next year with the bees, which we know will be our best year ever.

 Enjoy your beekeeping!